What is Pilates?

 Pilates mat is performed on a floor mat, with just your body and small props like a ball, hand weights, or resistance bands.

-The reformer utilizes spring resistance, straps, pulleys and a carriage that moves back and forth on small wheels.
+The reformer and tower utilize spring resistance, straps, pulleys and a carriage that moves back and forth on small wheels.
 The equipment supports and assists your movements and ensures you're in the proper position yet also adds additional challenge.

 It's worth noting that Pilates is far more than just Mat vs. Reformer.
 There's an entire system of additional equipment out there, and Oxygen is proud to be among the most fully equipped studios in the area.